npm/npm/doc/json.md

 This document is all you need to know about what's required in your package.json file.

+A lot of the behavior described in this document is affected by the config settings described in `npm help config`.

 ## name

 The *most* important things in your package.json are the name and version fields.